 Molecular markers

-Molecular markers are fragments of DNA that reveal genetic differences among individuals, populations, or species (Parker et.al., 1998).
+Molecular markers are fragments of DNA that reveal genetic differences among individuals, populations, or species (Parker etal., 1998).
 They are fundamental to studies in population genetics, evolutionary biology, and conservation.
 Techniques such as microsatellites, single nucleotide polymorphisms (SNPs), and amplified fragment length polymorphisms (AFLPs) provide critical insights into genetic variability, inbreeding levels, and gene flow.
 These data are essential for identifying genetically distinct populations, prioritizing conservation units, and monitoring changes over time.
 For example, microsatellite analysis has been used to assess genetic diversity in wild tigers, informing translocation and breeding programs.

 Genetic engineering